Finnoscarmorgan/ATAP_Collab/Readme.md

-Shared repo for ATAP collaboration. test_csv is used as test document for disambiguation program TLC_Disambig.py
+Shared repo for ATAP collaboration.

+- Use 'test_csv.csv' as input document to operate the  disambiguation program TLC_Disambig.py
+- Re-structure of API requires additional error handling functionality to be included.